Apple Serial Number Decoder

 |EE||Color and Model|

 Thus, understanding these characters unlocks more intricate details about your device.
 For example, your serial number can tell you the age of your product, or if your warranty is still valid.
 It can also inform you about the coverage of your AppleCare plan, or if your gadget is locked or not.

 Techable has created a database of 800+ Apple products specifically constructed to be a reliable resource for Apple users in learning about your Mac or iPhone.
-Our “Techstimate” price guides can also calculate the current fair-market value of your Apple product.
-If you’re in the market for an Apple Macbook Pro, iPhone, iPad, our Techstimate pricing can help you understand your devices worth.
+Our “Techstimate” price guides can also calculate the current fair market value of your Apple product.
+If you’re in the market for an Apple Macbook Pro, iPhone, iPad, our Techstimate pricing can help you understand the worth of your device.

 The Power of Decoding

 While it is true that you can find all the information you need in the settings option of your Apple devices, there are advantages when you know this system of codes.
 After all, you can never predict when your MacBook Pro suddenly crashes.
 Thus, learning the serial number of your Apple may help you because you may have to replace important parts of your device in the future.

 Others may question the relevance of knowing how to decode your Apple serial number; let’s be real – it’s kind of geeky, and it’s not easy at first.
 Your gadget is more secure when you understand the data you’re seeing; so it is an advantage that you know your Apple product this well.
 After all, you spent thousands of bucks for it.